briancavalier/creed/README.md

-# creed :: async
+﻿# creed :: async

 [![Join the chat at https://gitter.im/briancavalier/creed](https://badges.gitter.im/briancavalier/creed.svg)](https://gitter.im/briancavalier/creed?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Sophisticated and functionally-minded async with advanced features: coroutines, promises, ES2015 iterables, [fantasy-land](https://github.com/fantasyland/fantasy-land).
+Sophisticated and functionally-minded async with advanced features: promises, [cancellation](cancellation.md), coroutines, ES2015 iterables, [fantasy-land](https://github.com/fantasyland/fantasy-land).

 Creed simplifies async by letting you write coroutines using ES2015 generators and promises, and encourages functional programming via fantasy-land.
 It also makes uncaught errors obvious by default, and supports other ES2015 features such as iterables.
+It empowers you to direct the execution flow in detail through cancellation of callbacks.

 You can also use [babel](https://babeljs.io) and the [babel-creed-async](https://github.com/briancavalier/babel-creed-async) plugin to write ES7 `async` functions backed by creed coroutines.